-- 1. The PPF separates an attainable region (all points on or under the PPF) from an unattainable region (all points above the PPF).
-Scarcity makes the points above the PPF unattainable. - 2.
-Only one point on a PPF can be chosen.
-When choosing one point over another point, the value of what could have been chosen but wasn't chosen is the opportunity cost of our choice. - 3.
-An economy is productive efficient if it is producing the maximum output with given resources and technology.
+- The PPF separates an attainable region (all points on or under the PPF) from an unattainable region (all points above the PPF).
+Scarcity makes the points above the PPF unattainable. - Only one point on a PPF can be chosen.
+When choosing one point over another point, the value of what could have been chosen but wasn't chosen is the opportunity cost of our choice. - An economy is productive efficient if it is producing the maximum output with given resources and technology.
 All of the points on the frontier are points of productive efficiency. - 4.
-If there is unemployment, then the economy will be at a point below the PPF. - 5.
-Economic growth is illustrated by a shift outward in the PPF, and would be caused by more resources or an advance in technology.
+If there is unemployment, then the economy will be at a point below the PPF. - Economic growth is illustrated by an outward shift shift outward in theof the PPF, and would be caused by more resources or an advance in technology.